 And that’s why he could ultimately also break more rules.

 The woman sees the red card signaling that her time is over.
 But she publicly scorns it and keeps on going as if she were above the rules.

 Her reaction communicates “to hell the rules, I’m above them” (and you guys are not).

 It’s dominant, very dominant.

-But as we’ve seen plenty of times, dominance often builds resentment and it’s far more powerful to do what you want without alienating others.
+But as we’ve seen plenty of times, dominance often builds resentment and erodes your power in the long run.
+It’s far more powerful to do what you want without alienating others.